zchee/golang-wiki/MinimumRequirements.md

 ### Linux

-Kernel version 2.6.23 or later. [_This depends on architecture though, we need to have specific builder for this._]
+Kernel version 2.6.23 or later. [_This depends on architecture though, we need to have specific builder for this._] Linux/ARMv5 requires much newer kernels, at least v3.1 (for `__kuser_cmpxchg64`).

 We don't support CentOS 5.
 Kernel is too old (2.6.18).